colin-intj/rock-paper-scissors/README.md

 # Rock Paper Scissors

-My third project for The Odin Project's Foundations course
+This Rock Paper Scissors game is my third project for The Odin Project's Foundations course.